mauricio2093/tensorflowJS/README.md

 # tensorflowJS
-Using tensorflow.js IBM tutorial JavaScript for I.A
+Using tensorflow.js IBM tutorial JavaScript for A.I